← Previous → Next Contents

 Troubleshooting

-Q: XTide compiles, but when I try to run it I get an error like
+Q: XTide compiles, but when I try to run it I get an error like the following about libtcd, libdstr, or libxtide:

 error while loading shared libraries: libtcd.so.0: cannot open shared object file: No such file or directory

-A: Somehow, g++ found the shared library but your dynamic linker didn't.
-To get the dynamic linker to find the library, you can just add its directory to the environment variable LD_LIBRARY_PATH.
+If the libraries were installed to a nonstandard directory, the least invasive fix is to add that directory to the environment variable LD_LIBRARY_PATH.
 For example, if you find the library in /usr/local/lib, you would add this to your .bashrc (if using bash):

 export LD_LIBRARY_PATH=/usr/local/lib